What is a Home Health Agency?

 Provider Search: Locate a health or residential care provider and obtain compliance history information.

-Search a federal database: Find a home health agency using Home Health Compare from the Centers for Medicare and Medicaid Services (CMS).
+Care Compare: Find a home health agency using the Centers for Medicare and Medicaid Services (CMS) database.

 Statewide Home Health Agency Directories

 - Home Health Agency Directory (PDF): Includes services provided and branch locations.

 Complaints Regarding Wisconsin Health and Residential Care Providers

 The Department of Health Services Division of Quality Assurance is responsible for assuring the health, safety, and welfare of the citizens of Wisconsin.
 If any individual believes that a caregiver, agency, or DHS-regulated facility has violated state or federal laws pertaining to regulated entities, that individual has the right to file a complaint.

 Wisconsin Client Rights: Anyone who is receiving services for mental illness, a developmental disability, or substance abuse in the state of Wisconsin has specific rights under Wis.
 Stat. §§ 51.30 and 51.61.